 - A. The Attending Veterinarian (AV) is a member of the IACUC and responsible for the health and wellbeing of all animals used at FAU regardless of source and health status.
-The AV (in consultation with the PI or other experts in the field as applicable) will establish appropriate veterinary care and health surveillance programs, which are overseen by the IACUC. - B. All animals used in research or teaching and housed in facilities at FAU must be procured through Comparative Medicine (VS) unless wild caught as described and approved in the particular IACUC protocol. - C. The AV will establish a list of Approved Vendors based on the health status of the animals provided and depending on the vendor's health surveillance program, shipping arrangements, alert system for possible disease outbreaks and other relevant information.
-The list will be reviewed regularly but at least yearly by the AV or designee and any changes will be reviewed and endorsed by the IACUC prior to implementation. - D. Vendors that don't provide particular health information for animals they provide (i.e. uncommon laboratory animal species including fish, turtles) will be contacted by VS, their animal husbandry and care practices discussed, records secured if possible and after careful review of all relevant information approved by the AV. - E. Animals provided by approved vendors will enter animal housing facilities without quarantine unless there is a reason determined by the AV.
-Procedures for quarantine of animals from non-approved vendors must be set forth by the AV and executed through Comparative Medicine (VS) personnel.
-The AV is responsible for communicating these procedures and possibilities for procurement of animals with respective research personnel. - F. In general, research personnel will not have access to animals in quarantine and no experimental procedures can be performed during the quarantine process.
-Exemptions must be justified and approved by the AV. - G. Research Personnel must order animals through VSATS (i.e. VS web based database) independent of source. - H. Once animals are received at FAU facilities (including procured and wild caught animals) they need to be acclimated a minimum of three days prior to use.
-An acclimation period of seven days is recommended for all animals used in survival surgical procedures, behavioral testing, and any other experimental procedures, the results of which are sensitive to stress. - I. An acclimation period might not be necessary if the animals are utilized in acute experimental procedures that are not sensitive to stress such as harvest of certain tissues only. - J. Depending on the species and health status of the animal(s) procured, additional conditioning may be required as determined by the AV. - K. Any deviation from this policy must be described in the protocol and the scientific justification for the exception approved by the IACUC.
+The AV (in consultation with the PI or other experts in the field as applicable) will establish appropriate veterinary care and health surveillance programs. - B. All animals used in research or teaching and housed in facilities at FAU must be procured through Comparative Medicine (CM) unless wild caught as described and approved in the particular IACUC protocol. - C. The AV will establish a list of Approved Vendors based on the health status of the animals provided and depending on the vendor's health surveillance program, shipping arrangements, alert system for possible disease outbreaks and other relevant information.
+The list will be reviewed regularly but at least yearly by the AV or designee. - D. Vendors that don't provide particular health information for animals they provide (i.e. uncommon laboratory animal species including fish, turtles) will be contacted by CM, their animal husbandry and care practices discussed, records secured if possible and after careful review of all relevant information approved by the AV. - E. Animals provided by approved vendors will enter animal housing facilities without quarantine unless there is a reason determined by the AV.
+Procedures for quarantine of animals from non-approved vendors must be set forth by the AV and executed through Comparative Medicine (CM) personnel.
+The AV is responsible for communicating these procedures and possibilities for procurement of animals with respective research personnel. - F. In general, research personnel will not have access to animals in quarantine and no experimental procedures or breeding can be performed during the quarantine process.
+Exemptions must be justified and approved by the AV. - G. Research Personnel must order animals through VSATS (i.e. CM web based database) independent of source. - H. Acclimation: Once animals are received at FAU facilities (including procured and wild caught animals) they should be acclimated a minimum of three days prior to use.
+An acclimation period of seven days is recommended for all animals used in survival surgical procedures, behavioral testing, and any other experimental procedures, the results of which are sensitive to stress. - I. An acclimation period might not be necessary if the animals are utilized in acute experimental procedures that are not sensitive to stress such as harvest of certain tissues only.